JanekAgent/AI-project/readme.md

-To work you must have python and python libaries: pyclips and flask
+To work you must have python and python libaries: clipspy and flask